ccchow/fsdp_qwen/README.md

 See `instruction.md` for a complete walkthrough and more details on dataset preparation.

+### TrainerConfig Parameters

+For a description of every option available in `TrainerConfig`, see [trainer_config_guide.md](trainer_config_guide.md).
+The guide explains how each field controls the training behaviour and defaults used by `DilocoFSDPTrainer`.

 ## Unique Samples Per Rank

 When running on multiple GPUs, ensure that each rank receives a different slice